sam-timmins/machine-issue-reporting-system/README.md

 ### Set up your Workspace
-When you have your version of the origional repository,
+When you have your version of the original repository,
 * In the terminal run
 ```
 pip3 install -r requirements.txt